 MY LATEST BOOK, out in January of this year, is a twisty philosophical essay titled AIMLESSNESS, from Columbia University Press.
 (Available now at 20% off at CUP site, code CUP20.)
 My fiction debut, BORN SLIPPY: A NOVEL was released a year earlier from Repeater.
 And I have two books coming out in the fall: my third volume of travel narrative — THE KINDNESS OF STRANGERS — will be published by University of Iowa Press, and my first collection of photographs — PORTRAITS: MOMENTS OF INTIMACY ON THE ROAD — will be published by Rare Bird Lit.
-Those books are part of a series I have been calling At Home in the World, which includes And The Monkey Learned Nothing (2017), and Drinking Mare’s Milk on the Roof of the World (2016) — and if we ever travel again, I hope there will be more.
-I have one planned on the nations of the Sahara and another on islands and archipelagos.
-I’m also working on a cultural history of the year 1925 and a new novel.
+Those books are part of a series I have been calling At Home in the World, which includes And The Monkey Learned Nothing (2017), and Drinking Mare’s Milk on the Roof of the World (2016), and I have plans to add two more, one on the nations of the Sahara and another on islands and archipelagos.

 My other work includes the cultural histories Doing Nothing (2006, American Book Award) and Crying (2001, NY Times Notable Book); the literary histories Cosmopolitan Vistas (2004, Choice Best Academic Ttitle) and American Nervousness, 1903 (1993, NY Times Notable Book); the edited collection These “Colored’ United States: African American Essays from the 1920s; work for film and television; pieces for New York Times, LA Times, ZYZZYVA, Exquisite Corpse, New Republic, Salon, Black Clock, Iowa Review, and other places.